pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-azure-native/index.md

 ---
 # Name of the webinar.
-title: "Getting Started with Azure Native"
+title: "Azure: Unlocking Azure with Infrastructure as Software with TypeScript"
 meta_desc: "In this workshop, you’ll use the Azure native provider to build infrastructure using TypeScript SDK and examine some of the features not previously possible."

 # A featured webinar will display first in the list.